tc45/ansible-demos/01-Basic/README.md

 ### Run basic show commands using the RAW module
 Ansible RAW module (ansible.builtin.raw) is a ansible-core module included in all Ansible installations.
-Per the documentation it *Executes a low-down and dirty SSH command' on a device.
-The primary use case is for devices that don't have Python installed which should include almost all network equipment.
+Per the documentation it *Executes a low-down and dirty SSH command* on a device.
+The primary use case is for devices that don't have Python installed which should include almost all network equipment (routers, switches, firewalls, load balancers, etc).

 We will be using the [Ansible RAW Module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/raw_module.html) in our first few examples from the CLI.